Hsien-Ming-Ku/Refs_list/README.md

 # Updated news:
-Since Prof. Gary Howell (a very kind and great scholar: https://scholar.google.com/citations?user=aveeuC8AAAAJ&hl=en) had retired from North Carolina State University, His offical homepage is no longer unavailable for accessing the files named "stephens.ps" and "elmres320.ps".
+Since Prof. Gary Howell (a very kind and great scholar: https://scholar.google.com/citations?user=aveeuC8AAAAJ&hl=en) had retired from North Carolina State University, it found that his offical homepage was no longer unavailable for accessing the files named "stephens.ps" and "elmres320.ps".
 In order to make them available for my research studies, I post them here.